Scleroderma: Causes, Symptoms, and Natural Support Strategies

 Curcumin is the active component of turmeric.
 Due to its antioxidant, anti-inflammatory effects, curcumin has an important role in supporting people with autoimmune conditions (12).
-A supplement I often use to help improve inflammatory expression is our Inflam Defense, which combines curcumin, proteolytic enzymes, boswelia, resveratrol, rosemary and quercetin.
+A supplement I often use to help improve inflammatory expression contains compounds such as curcumin, proteolytic enzymes, boswelia, resveratrol, rosemary and quercetin.

 While this product can greatly improve immune function and positively impact inflammation, it is important to note that this product is not FDA approved to prevent, mitigate, treat or cure scleroderma and should not be confused as such.

 Physical therapy, movement, and chiropractic care may help people who are suffering from stiff and painful joints due to scleroderma.
 Many people with scleroderma experience the loss of joint motion, which occurs when blood flow decreases, and your skin becomes taut.
 Exercises that increase range of motion include stretching the fingers, hands, wrists and shoulders.
 Strengthening the fingers and hands is also important.

 Maintain normal daily activities as best you can to keep the body flexible, improve circulation, and relieve stiffness.
 Low impact exercise and other activities can help keep joints flexible, reduce pain, and improve balance and strength.